 When these allegations arise, the Family Court will send a written report to CPS, the Circuit Court and to the Prosecuting Attorney.
 The Circuit Court will then enter an administrative order to the Department, ordering an investigation and a report back within 45 days (or less if the allegations involve imminent danger).
 The Circuit Court will also set a date for a hearing regarding the investigation report.
-DHHR can avoid this hearing if (a) the Child Welfare Worker/supervisor files the report within 45 days (or less if the allegations involve imminent danger).
+DHHR can avoid this hearing if (a) the Child Welfare Worker/supervisor files the report within 45 days (or less if the allegations involve imminent danger, or (b) files a petition.